SagiriPillow/StringSieve/README.rst

 What should I pay attention to when using ?
 ----
-Do not leave a space after an identifier!
+Do not leave no space after an identifier!